 When this is set up correctly, the VPS will look and function just as if it were its own physical server.
 This means you can have full control over what type of hosting software you want installed, how the files are handled, and much more.

-In the image below, for example, you can see three options for VPS hosting from the very popular hosting company, Blue Host.
+In the image below, for example, you can see three options for VPS hosting from the very popular hosting company, Liquid Web.
 They list the specific system resources you will have exclusive access to for running your website or sites:

 How is a VPS Different from Other Common Types of Hosting?